stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 ![Multi-Color](https://www.stevencombs.com/plus4/images/mult-color.png)

+> **NOTE:** Like the previous two programs, the modification of this program to draw five circles is a better example.
+Can you figure out how to modify the program to include the fifth circle?

 ### NEON SIGN PROGRAM

 The last program in this chapter create an 8-bit simulation of a flashing neon sign.
 What's the message you ask?
 You'll have to type in the code to find out, or better yet, review the code and try to anticipate the message.